 Individual Volunteers Looking for an opportunity to give back to your community and gain a wealth of experience in return?
 Are you interested in making a difference in the lives of youth in your community?
 If you answered “yes” you are just the type of adult we are looking for as a volunteer.

 Volunteers fill a variety of roles, including helping with homework, coaching sports teams, assisting administratively, helping to run programs, and competing in our games rooms.
 Volunteers can either come in with a passion to share; something that with staff support gets turned into a weekly program, or volunteers can just have some time to dedicate to our members.

 1. Apply: Fill out a Volunteer Application and submit it to our Main Branch or via email to our Volunteer Director.
 To print an application click here.
 2. Pass a Background Check: In order to keep our kids safe, it is our policy that all adults who are spending time in our building have passed a background check.
 The consent for this is included in the volunteer application.
 To process your background check we charge a $10 fee that can be paid by cash, check, or credit card when you drop off your application or attend an orientation.
 3. Orientation: All new volunteers must attend an orientation to learn more about our Club and our programs, as well as our current volunteer needs.
 Orientations are held at least once a month and last about one hour.
-2. Interview: Spend some time talking with our Volunteer Director to help determine your best placement.
+4. Interview: Spend some time talking with our Volunteer Director to help determine your best placement.
 We want to best utilize your time and talents while fulfilling our greatest needs.
 5. Make a difference!
-Spend two hours each week impacting your community in a direct and meaningful way (and have a lot of fun too)!
+Spend time impacting your community in a direct and meaningful way (and have a lot of fun too)!